heinovski/plafosim/README.md

 ## Installation

-- install the dependencies listed below
+- Install the dependencies listed below
-- clone the repository
+- Clone the repository

 ### Dependencies